Huzaifg/Literature-Review/Highlights.md

 	4) On the real robot, their method out performs Model Based methods and Model Based methods with Dynamic evaluation. *"1)adapt online to a missing leg, 2) adjust to novel terrains and slopes, 3) account  for miscalibration or errors in pose estimation, and 4) compensate for pulling payloads"*

 #### Paper Number 63
-#### Deep Reinforcement Learning in a Handful of Trials  using Probabilistic Dynamics Models #RL/ModelBased #ProbabilisticDynamicModels
+#### Deep Reinforcement Learning in a Handful of Trials  using Probabilistic Dynamics Models #RL/ModelBased #ProbabilisticDynamicModels #StochasticPlanning
 [Annotated PDF on Semantic Scholar](https://www.semanticscholar.org/reader/56136aa0b2c347cbcf3d50821f310c4253155026)

 #### One-liner summary